- Home

 Swallowing difficulties

 You may have difficulty swallowing (dysphagia) before, during or after treatment.
-This may be because of where the tumour is or because of swelling in the oesophagus after surgery.
-Signs that swallowing is difficult include taking longer to chew and swallow, coughing or choking while eating or drinking, or food sticking in your mouth or throat like a ball.
-These symptoms should ease after 10–12 weeks.
+This may be caused by the cancer itself or by swelling in the oesophagus after surgery.
+Signs include: taking longer to chew and swallow; food getting caught in your mouth or throat; or bringing up food or vomiting.

-Some people find that food and fluid goes into the windpipe instead of the food pipe.
-This is called aspiration and it can block the airways and make breathing difficult.
+Some people find that food and fluid go into the windpipe instead of the food pipe.
+This is called aspiration and it can lead to chest infections like pneumonia.
+Talk to your doctor about these symptoms.

 How to manage swallowing difficulties

-- Between meals, snack on soft foods, such as avocado, yoghurt, ice-cream, diced tinned fruit and drink milkshakes.
+- Between meals, snack on soft foods that are higher in energy and protein (e.g. avocado, yoghurt, ice-cream, custard, diced tinned fruit) and drink milkshakes.

 - Chew carefully and slowly, sitting still and upright.
 Try to avoid talking while eating.

-- Avoid dry foods – add extra gravy or sauce to your meals.
+- Avoid dry foods such as bread, cakes, muffins and large chunks of meat.
+Add extra gravy or sauce to your meals.

 - Wash food down with small sips of fluid.

 - Talk to your doctor or dietitian if you are losing weight.
-They can help you find foods that give you enough nutrition and help you maintain your weight.
+They can help you find foods that provide enough nutrition and help you maintain your weight.

-- Add nutritional supplement drinks to your diet to help maintain your strength.
-Examples include Sustagen, Resource and Ensure.
+- Add special nutritional supplement drinks to your diet to help maintain your strength (e.g. Sustagen, Resource and Ensure).

 Podcast: Appetite Loss and Nausea